Uneven Supply: Less Milk Production in One Breast

 Try massaging your breast from the base towards the nipple on the lower-producing side to help increase flow.

 Pump it up

 When there is less milk production in one breast, pump on the less productive side after feedings and in between your normal feedings.
 Remember, when it comes to breastfeeding, demand=supply!

 Use tactics to encourage baby to feed on the less preferred breast, such as trying new nursing positions, which could bring added comfort to feeding on that side.
 Or try offering the less preferred breast when your baby is drowsy and more willing to feed on that side.

+Finally, using a printable feeding and pumping log can be helpful when changing your usual breast milk feeding routine.
 Most moms will begin to notice changes to an uneven milk supply in 3 to 5 days, but remember to be patient.
 Adjusting any behavior can take some time, so praise your little one when he or she nurses well and keep trying.